imhazige/myblog/_posts/2019-11-28-costum-build-meteor-docker-heroku.md

   - docker
   - meteor
 ---
-[Meteor](https://www.meteor.com/developers) is a amazing and stable nodejs framework to build enterprise APP.
+[Meteor](https://www.meteor.com/developers) is an amazing and stable nodejs framework to build enterprise APP.

 Here I will discuss the way to deploy a meteor APP and some problem it have.